 Indeed, that is the nice question; cleaning a smoker requires nothing but some of your time even if it has to be going with the regular cleanup (after every use) and deep one (once in a while to turn like a new shiny smoker just taken out from the store.)

 The Routine Maintenance: Cleaning Smoker after Every Use

 - The first step is to remove the ashes as it contains an increased amount of humidity which can eventually bring the rust developing around the smoker that can ruin it in the long run.
 So, that first step is actually the precautionary step that contributes to prolonging the smoker’s service life to easily live more than decades.

 - Brush off the residuals of ashes as they turn sticky around the corners due to moisture and require to scrap for a bit.
 Make sure to repeat this step if you really want to keep the rust away from the smoker.

-- Whenever you use the smokers, it is the best practice to have the grates brushed off to remove the dust, carbon and the particles of rust through a nylon bristle brush as not all the ordinary brushes can do such a job.
+- Whenever you use the smokers, it is the best practice to have the grates brushed off to remove the dust, carbon, and particles of rust through a nylon bristle brush as not all ordinary brushes can do such a job.